ruslan-bikkinin/code-push/cli/README.md

 #### Private key path parameter

-Code push supports s.c "code-sign bundles" as additional data integrity checking mechanism together with content hashes checking mechanism.
-Developer generates pair: public/private key.
-Developer provides private key to CLI which will be used to generate signature of hash of update bundle.
-This signature will be distributed within update bundle.
-Then this signature will be verified using public key distributed within application binary during update installation on users devices.
-If private key path parameter will be omitted signature verification will be ignored.
+This parameter specifies path to the private key file which will be used to generate signature of update.
+If private key path parameter will be omitted signature verification in code-push plugin will be ignored.

+Please refer to [Code Signing section](#code-signing) for more details about Code Signing feature.

-* NOTE: This mechanism supports only for React Native applications.*
+* NOTE: This option is supported only for React Native applications on Android and iOS platforms.*

 ### Releasing Updates (React Native)